 Air travel has certainly made the world a whole lot smaller.
 It provides the opportunity for everyone to travel to every part of the globe.
 It enables families and friends to spend time with one another far more often than would otherwise be possible.
 As such, for individuals, reducing air travel requires a deeper analysis of personal needs and desires.
 For example, if time with family is of upmost importance, perhaps we should consider jobs closer to home?
 If we want to travel and see the world, perhaps we can reduce our carbon footprint by taking longer trips less often?
 And while exotic journeys appeal to us all, we don’t have to travel far to discover incredible beauty and exciting adventures.
 Air travel is all about destinations.
 Few people truly enjoy long hours in a cramped airline cabin.
 It is possible to create far more memorable journeys with other means of travel.
 Increasingly, motorcycles, cars, and trains will become all-elective and powered from renewable energy, providing the opportunity for ecofriendly sight-seeing all along the journey to a destination.
 For companies, air travel has been essential for business development and growth.
 However, the COVID-19 pandemic has revealed that telecommuting is not only effective, but costs reductive.
 Desirable business outcomes can be achieved with substantially smaller office spaces, or none at all.

 Living car-free presents unique challenges for everyone.
 It is simply not an option for many people.
 In the US, many cities do not provide the public transportation infrastructure needed to facilitate a car-free lifestyle.
 Yet, despite this, enormous gains can be made through small lifestyle adjustments.
 For example, combining errands can drastically reduce fuel consumption.
 “Several short trips, each one taken from a cold start, can use twice as much fuel as one trip covering the same distance when the engine is warm.”24 Running errands via carpooling and public transit with family and friends can become a fun experience in and of itself.
 And active transportation (biking, walking…) offers obvious health benefits.
 At the same time, as mentioned above, the increasing prevalence of hybrid and all-electric vehicles will greatly reduce carbon emissions, especially as electrical grids become more reliant upon renewable energy sources.
-By embracing these new technologies and making small changers in our transportation habits, we can greatly reduce our carbon footprint.
+By embracing these new technologies (instead of resisting them) and making small changers in our transportation habits, we can greatly reduce our carbon footprint.

 Having fewer children is an obvious solution to reducing global population growth and easing the demand on the Planet’s resources.
 The irony is the choice to have more children creates increasing disadvantages for them.
 In other words, it’s an “advantage” only to the parents, and that’s when overlooking the physical and emotional effects that many parents suffer from the burden of care.
 For most families, having fewer children reduces the financial burden of raising them and increases the number of opportunities that can be provided to them.
 Fewer children can also equate to greater savings, resulting in more financial security, and less stress and anxiety.